torch/torch7/doc/storage.md

 <a name="torch.Storage"></a>
 ### torch.TYPEStorage(table) ###

-The argument is assumed to be a Lua array of numbers.
-The constructor returns a new storage of the specified 'TYPE', of the size of the table, containing all the table elements converted
+`table` is assumed to be a Lua array of numbers.
+The constructor returns a new storage of the specified `TYPE`, of the size of the table, containing all the table elements converted

 Example: